inkVerb/verb/dev/README.md

 		2. Many "if" checks and "usage" messages could be included in serfs, but are not because the user should more or less know what he is doing.
 Such errors will be in the yoeman tool for easier command line use and a GUI.
 		3. The main purpose of "if" checks is for complex situations or to provide contingency alternatives for factors outside of the verber, such as failing to download a webapp for installation.
 		4. Generally, failed "plugins" won't break an entire script; failing to download the core webapp will `exit 4` and the webapp won't be installed at all.
 XI.
-Web host directory structure
+Server & web host directory structure
 	A. The `/srv/www` folder:
 		- html: where all web folders link to and are found via apache or nginx config files
 		- domains: hosted domains default web folders (keeping things simple for FTP client managent of personal projects)